 Peacock bass fishing is becoming more and more popular among US anglers.

-South Florida is only destination you can find these fish in the States (with the exception of a lake in Hawaii).
+South Florida is the only destination you can find these fish in the States (with the exception of a lake in Hawaii).

 But the good news is there are miles of canals and urban waterways in the Miami and Palm Beach area to fish for peacock bass.

-And adventurous anglers can head abroad to the native waters of the Peacock Bass in Brazil’s Amazon Basin or fisheries in other parts of Latin America such as Panama and Colombia.
+Adventurous anglers can head abroad to the native waters of the Peacock Bass in Brazil’s Amazon Basin or fisheries in other parts of Latin America such as Panama and Colombia.

 How To Catch Peacock Bass:

-In general, anglers do well casting close in to these areas with either an artificial lure, a fly or a live bait.
+In general, anglers do well casting close into these areas with either an artificial lure, a fly, or a live bait.

 There’s nothing better than cruising these urban canals in a boat or kayak and casting to likely lies to catch peacock bass.